-When is the best time to move?
+When is the best time to move my family?

 Why is a relocation service important?

-The extensive preparation that is required for departure, coupled with the unknown of your new location can be daunting.
-Expat’s understanding and assistance will ensure that your relocation becomes a positive experience for the whole family.
-We take care of the logistics so that you can concentrate on your assignment and starting life afresh in your new surroundings.
+The extensive preparation that is required for departure and the inevitable arrival, coupled with the unknown of your new location can be daunting.
+Expat’s understanding and assistance to find home, school, and connectivity will contribute significantly to your relocation becoming a positive experience for the whole family.
+We take care of the multitude of essential factors involved so that you can concentrate on your assignment and starting life afresh in your new surroundings.

 What documents will I require for my Tenancy Application?

 We suggest you take the following information on your home search to ensure you are ready to submit a rental application when you find a suitable property:

 Please also refer to “Helpful Links” on this website.